[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 print("AuthTokenExpirationTime:", ep["AuthTokenExpirationTime"])

-The SparkConnect in the response contains Url, AuthToken, and AuthTokenExpirationTime (the token expiration time).
+The SparkConnect in the response contains Url, AuthToken, and AuthTokenExpirationTime (token expiration time).

 4. Connecting via Spark Connect

-Pass the constructed connection string to SparkSession.builder.remote(...) to connect.
-The VS Code kernel (local PC) acts purely as a thin client, and processing is executed on the Spark side in Glue.
+Pass the assembled connection string to SparkSession.builder.remote(...) to connect.
+The VS Code kernel (local PC) acts purely as a thin client, while processing is executed by Spark on the Glue side.

 spark = SparkSession.builder.remote(remote).getOrCreate()